cilium/cilium/Documentation/bpf/architecture.rst

     arch/x86/Kconfig:    select ARCH_HAS_SET_MEMORY

-The option ``CONFIG_ARCH_HAS_SET_MEMORY`` is not configurable, thanks to which this protection is always built-in.
+The option ``CONFIG_ARCH_HAS_SET_MEMORY`` is not configurable, thanks to which this protection is always built in.
 Other architectures might follow in the future.

 In case of the ``x86_64`` JIT compiler, the JITing of the indirect jump from